 Regarding the information contained in the products, Polantis shared the expectations of the final user (the architect, the designer, the engineer, etc.) with the syndicate.
-At the moment of design, what information should be provided to take best advantage of the BIM?
-Enveloppe Métallique du Bâtiment teams were able to respond by completing an excel file submitted to them.
+At the moment of design, what information should be provided to take the best advantage of the BIM?
+Enveloppe Métallique du Bâtiment teams were able to respond by completing an Excel file submitted to them.

 In addition, and upon request by the syndicate, users should find this information attached to a diagram outside of the digital model.
 According to Enveloppe Métallique du Bâtiment, by using this, a user who does not master a BIM software program could ensure that the information was properly linked with the product.

 To better explain the product to the user, the syndicate also thought about how the information was organized.